-DSF and the NDSC Center for Educational Excellence are pleased to invite you to participate in LP Online.
+DSF and the NDSC Center for Outreach & Education are pleased to invite you to participate in LP Online.
 LP Online is an online learning community based on The Learning Program and serves as a platform for sharing strategies, resources and activities to improve academic outcomes for students with Down syndrome.
 LP Online equips participants with knowledge and tools to work effectively with students with Down syndrome in home and school settings.

 LP Online consists of ten sessions from The Learning Program's face to face program offered through webinars in live and on-demand formats.
 LP Online sessions support development of reading, comprehension and math skills, and address general topics related to accessing curriculum, fostering independence and memory.
 Sessions are geared towards supporting parents in the educational process, but we also work with administrators, teachers and instructional assistants.

 Level choice depends on the developmental stage of each student, but generally: